-When Bar Josephine was in the process of building the toilets and backyard, they found some bones….
+When a local Footscray business was in the process of building toilets, they found some bones….

 Large bones and horse shoes, broken scales and a newspaper from 1988 hidden under some floor boards.
-These items are now scattered around the bar reflecting the history of the building through the memories embedded within these curious objects.
-Built on layers of history, the building and its surrounds have been home to many people, businesses and experiences, including the artists.
-Much as neighborhoods develop and change, ‘Nature Morte’ becomes an animated self portrait of the places that Rooke and Dubblu now call home.
+These items are now scattered throughout that very site, reflecting the history of the building and conjuring memories embedded within these curious objects.
+Built on layers of history, the building and its surrounds have been home to many businesses, experiences and people, including the artists.
+Much as neighbourhoods develop and change, the video ‘Nature Morte’ becomes a changing still life of the places that Rooke and Dubblu call home.